 “It is harder than it looks, this idea of living a spiritual life.
 It is one thing to attend a worship service once a week, it is another to try to be spiritually aware on a daily basis.
 That means having something you pray for, something you study, and something you do every day.
 Setting aside a small amount of time for prayer at the same time each day is helpful.
 Then having something to study and reflect on keeps faith growing.
 And finally, being intentional about applying what you believe to what you do at least once a day makes faith come alive.
 If you want to change your life, these three small steps will take you a long way toward that goal.”

-In addition to Sunday Eucharist at 8:00 am and 10:00 am St. John’s offers Centering Prayer every Wednesday at 5:45 pm, preceded by 30 minutes of contemplative music.
+In addition to Sunday Eucharist at 10:00 am, St. John’s offers Compline (a short, sweet evening prayer service) online Mondays at 9:00 pm and Centering Prayer online every Wednesday at 5:30 pm, preceded by 15 minutes of contemplative music.